-Common winter injuries which lead to unexpected trips to the hospital include sprains, strains, dislocations, concussions, and fractures.
-It’s important to understand what you can do to prevent a trip to your local hospital.
+Common winter injuries that lead to unexpected trips to the hospital include sprains, strains, dislocations, concussions, and fractures.
+Understanding what you can do to prevent a trip to your local hospital is important.

-Concussion – This can be a significant brain injury that affects how your brain functions.
+Concussion – This can be a significant brain injury affecting your brain's functions.
 Common but temporary effects include headaches and difficulty with concentration, memory, balance, and coordination.
-Depending on the severity of the impact to your head, it can even cause unconsciousness.
+Depending on the severity of the impact on your head, it can even cause unconsciousness.
 Unfortunately, I’ve been on both the receiving and giving end of concussions.
 Watching a high school friend lay lifeless on the ice was scary.
-Fortunately, today there’s so much more awareness and emphasis on caring for and treating people with concussions.
-Skiing, snowboarding, and hockey are some of the winter sports where this injury is common.
+Fortunately, today there’s much more awareness and emphasis on caring for and treating people with concussions.
+Skiing, snowboarding, and hockey are some winter sports where this injury is common.

 Knee injuries – Our knees are the workhorses of our bodies.
 They allow us to perform everyday activities like walking.
-They provide our bodies with cushion and they absorb the shock we put on them.
-Knee injuries are very common and can occur at any time.
+They provide our bodies with cushion and absorb the shock we put on them.
+Knee injuries are prevalent and can occur at any time.
 However, participating in intense activities, like skiing, snowboarding, or skating can put a lot of pressure on them, leading to injury.
-Injuries can include torn ligaments, torn meniscus, fractured kneecap, or dislocation.
+Injuries can include torn ligaments, meniscus, fractured kneecap, or dislocation.

 Neck injuries – Neck injuries can occur due to a sudden stop which causes your neck to hyperextend.
 While I’ve never suffered a neck injury, I always think of snowmobiling as a kid.
-My buddies and I were always crashing into each other because we followed to closely.
+My buddies and I always crashed into each other because we followed too closely.
 If you’re not expecting the impact, it’s quite a jolt.

 Back injuries – I take my healthy back for granted.
-A muscle strain can be painful and make it difficult to carryout simple daily activities.
+A muscle strain can be painful and make it difficult to carry out simple daily activities.
 Back injuries occur from bending, jolting, or twisting during a fall.
-A significant crash or fall can lead to more severe injuries to your spine or disks, which could lead to partial or full paralysis.
+A significant crash or fall can lead to more severe injuries to your spine or disks, which could lead to partial or complete paralysis.
 If you enjoy skiing, you’re more prone to these injuries.
-Take extra precaution to prevent a back injury.
+Take extra precautions to prevent a back injury.

-Dislocated shoulder – Falling on a hard surface, like ice, tumbling down a ski hill, or running into a tree are all common ways you can dislocate a shoulder.
+Dislocated shoulder – Falling on a hard surface, like ice, tumbling down a ski hill, or running into a tree are common ways to dislocate a shoulder.
 Dislocating a shoulder can be very painful.
 If this happens, seek medical attention to prevent further complications.

 Injury Prevention Tips

 1. Take breaks.
 As your body becomes tired, it becomes more susceptible to injury.
-Even if you don’t feel tired, taking consistent breaks is a good way to rest, replenish your energy, and rehydrate.
+Even if you don’t feel tired, taking consistent breaks is an excellent way to rest, replenish your energy, and rehydrate.